ThomasMertes/seed7/src/read_me.txt

                   characters.
 Instead Seed7 programs must always
                   use '/' as path delimiter.

-  USE_WMAIN: Defined when the main function is named wmain.
+  USE_WMAIN: Defined if the main function is named wmain.
              This is a way to support Unicode command line arguments under Windows.
 An alternate way to support Unicode command line arguments under
              Windows uses the functions getUtf16Argv and
              freeUtf16Argv (both defined in "cmd_win.c").

-  USE_WINMAIN: Defined when the main function is named WinMain.
+  USE_WINMAIN: Defined if the main function is named WinMain.

   SEARCH_PATH_DELIMITER: The paths in the PATH environment
                          variable are separated with this